redagavin/redagavin.github.io/_pages/about.md

   - /about.html
 ---

-I graduated cum laude from NYU with a Bachelor's degree in Computer Science and Data Science.
-I am working in VisionX Lab as a research intern, advised by Professor Saining Xie.
-Previously during my undergraduate program, I was working in OLAB and Memo Lab, advised by Professor Eric K. Oermann and Professor Chen Shuo.
-My research interests include Multimodality and AI for science & healthcare.
-My research currently focuses on compressing multimodal language model and improving its efficiency for the sake of better accessibility and wider application.
+I graduated cum laude from [New York University](https://www.nyu.edu/) with a Bachelor's degree in Computer Science and Data Science.
+I am working in VisionX Lab as a research intern, advised by Professor [Saining Xie](https://www.sainingxie.com/).
+Previously during my undergraduate program, I was working in [OLAB](https://www.nyuolab.org/) and Memo Lab, advised by Professor [Eric K. Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann) and Professor [Chen Shuo](https://med.nyu.edu/faculty/shuo-chen).
+My research interests include Multimodality and AI for Science & Healthcare.
+My research currently focuses on compressing multimodal language models and improving their efficiency to enhance accessibility and broaden their applications.

 Email: zy2091@nyu.edu